ryankueter/CheckValidators/README.md

 ## About

 **Check Validators** is a free .NET library, available from the [NuGet Package Manager](https://www.nuget.org/packages/CheckValidators), that provides a simple, elegant, and powerful way to validate and guard your data using the power of LINQ expressions.
-You can also write your own validation extensions and use them in your own project without modifying this library.
+You can also write your own validation extensions and use them in your project without modifying this library.

 ### Targets:
 - .NET 6